ESPRI-Mod/prodiguer-docs/developer/setup_machine.md

 This will setup your machine for development.
 It will take at least 30 minutes to run and performs the following tasks:

-1. Install common system dependencies;
+1. Installs common system dependencies;

 2. Installs [PostgreSQL](http://www.postgresql.org) and [MongoDB](https://www.mongodb.org) database servers.